-Unfortunately, completing a goal is a very different picture to making one.
-How many goals have you settled upon only to never fully realise?
-I’m betting there’s quite a few.
+Unfortunately, completing a goal is a very different picture from making one.
+How many goals have you settled upon only to never fully realize?
+I’m betting there are quite a few.
 This is exactly why we’ve put together some of the best tips for staying on track with your fitness resolutions.
 Let’s make 2018 the year of productivity and achievement.

 - Make Sure Your Goal is Clear and Meaningful

-You’ll also want to make sure that the goal has some form of sustainable or long-term effect upon your life.
-Sure, you might want to lose X amount of pounds before your summer holiday, but you also need to make sure you keep those pounds of afterwards.
+You’ll also want to make sure that the goal has some form of sustainable or long-term effect on your life.
+Sure, you might want to lose X amount of pounds before your summer holiday, but you also need to make sure you keep those pounds off afterward.
 If you start hitting the gym, try to find something you enjoy and feel like you could keep up year-round.
 Think about the period after your goal has ended to keep you feeling happy and healthy for longer.

 - Put It in Writing

-After you’ve fully focused in on what your goal is, putting it down on paper can help solidify your attention.
-With many of our thoughts, keeping them cooped up in our mind means that they can easily become buried underneath other thoughts or create stress because we feel pressured to remember them.
-Putting it in writing helps to acknowledge and realise your goal, taking the pressure off your mind but creating a clear focus for you to work towards.
+After you’ve fully focused on what your goal is, putting it down on paper can help solidify your attention.
+With many of our thoughts, keeping them cooped up in our minds means that they can easily become buried underneath other thoughts or create stress because we feel pressured to remember them.
+Putting it in writing helps to acknowledge and realize your goal, taking the pressure off your mind but creating a clear focus for you to work towards.

 So, now you’ve got your start and end position, the next step is working out the journey in between.
 If you’ve ever played a racing game, then you’ll know how invaluable checkpoints are.
-In games, checkpoints are almost mini-finish lines which you pass through that save your progress and act as a starting point if you crash or fall off the map.
-In life, setting mini-goals as checkpoints can act in a similar fashion.
+In games, checkpoints are almost mini-finish lines that you pass through that save your progress and act as a starting point if you crash or fall off the map.
+In life, setting mini-goals as checkpoints can act similarly.

-Now, let’s say you get halfway through February and you’ve lost 8lbs, but there’s a few birthday’s coming up and by the end of the month you’ve accidentally gained one or two pounds back.
-So, now you’re 6lbs down when your goal was 10lbs.
+Now, let’s say you get halfway through February and you’ve lost 8lbs, but there are a few birthday’s coming up and by the end of the month, you’ve accidentally gained one or two pounds back.
+So, now you’re 6 lbs down when your goal was 10 lbs.
 Instead of thinking “ahh well I’ve gained some of the weight back.
 Who cares anymore?
 I might as well give up!”
-You can refer to that first checkpoint of 5lbs.
-You don’t still have to lose 20lbs, it’s only 15lbs which is much more manageable.
+You can refer to that first checkpoint of 5 lbs.
+You don’t still have to lose 20 lbs, it’s only 15 lbs which is much more manageable.

 Mini-goals break up your bigger goal into easier-to-handle chunks to provide more motivation and a chance for a morale boost when things get tricky.